Application of Martindale Abrasion and Pilling Tester

 Customer Feedback

 “I purchased this Martindale Tester through ChiuVention’s agent-ATI Corp., who has more than 20 years of experience in textile testing instrument marketing and service in the U.S., and they can support me very timely.
-This Martindale Abrasion Tester does well both in testing accuracy and functional design (such as switching test mode from the screen and friendly details for testers, etc.).”
+This Fabric Abrasion Tester does well both in testing accuracy and functional design (such as switching test mode from the screen and friendly details for testers, etc.).”

 “We knew about this Martindale Tester at ChiuVention’s French agent.
 It is very stable and has a unique design.
 Its features are on par with top brands of test instruments.
 And It has a very reasonable price.
 So, without a doubt, it became our final choice.”